sasamil/parsing-arithmetic-expression/README.md

 This code-example enables transforming simple arithmetic expressions into the corresponding <i>post-order</i> rpn form.
 It's not very likely that there can be anything new in the field of algorithms for parsing arithmetic expressions.
-However, I was googling a bit and so far, I have found nothing similar to this approach!?
+However, I was googling a bit and so far, I have found nothing similar to this!?
+This method has not been mentioned in my books about discrete math and algorithms!?
 No stack, no state machine, no Shunting-Yard, no anything in this algorithm!
 So, I'll consider it new, for a while...

 I find this approach promissing because it is scallable.
 It should be very simple to add new operators and rules.
 All the same, we can apply this algorithm for different tasks.
-In a pretty much the same way, we can efficiently make AST trees, evaluate expressions, present them in <i>pre-order</i> form, handle unary operators and functions, etc. In addition, the applied code is expected to be small and readable, as a consiquence of a simple and straightforward idea.
+In a pretty much the same way, we can efficiently make AST trees, evaluate expressions, present them in  <i>post-order</i> or <i>pre-order</i> form, handle unary operators and functions, etc. In addition, the applied code is expected to be small and readable, as a consequence of an extremely simple and straightforward idea.

-The main idea i.e. the main question of this approach is: "which operator (on which operands) should be executed last?"
+The main idea i.e. the main question of this approach is: <i>"which operator should be executed last?"</i>

 It leads us to the following procedure: